Minimily/minimily.github.io/content/products/swimmeets.md

 +++
 title = "Swim Meets"
-description = "Help parents and swimmers with swim meets" weight = 30
+description = "A service to help parents and swimmers with preparations and logistics to attend swim meets."

 [extra]
 canonical_url = "https://www.swimeets.com"